wrf/lavaLampPlot/README.md

    `jellyfish dump fastq.counts | fastqdumps2histo.py -k 31 -u 1000 -j fastq.dumps - > fastq.gc_cov.histo.csv`

 3. Configure the R script for this .csv file, and pdf output.
 Add text to annotate the plot as needed with the  `text(x,y,"important things")` command.
 The X and Y values correspond to the center position of the X and the GC count (not the percentage).
 Thus a GC of 25% would be something like 7 or 8 for a kmer of 31.
 This script can be run interactively in an R environment (such as RKWard or RCommander) or in the command line.
+For the command line, an optional 3rd argument can be given to change the X-axis scale (default is 1000).

-   `Rscript jellyfish_gc_coverage_blob_plot_v2.R`
+   `Rscript jellyfish_gc_coverage_blob_plot_v2.R fastq.gc_cov.histo.csv counts_k31_gc_cov.pdf`

 4. Slice out sections of reads based on kmer coverage.
 This requires finally generating the jellyfish dump file, so that will be redone first if it was not done at the earlier step.